-Data were retrieved by programmatically querying the AGU Abstract Browser's Linked Open Data interface^{3,4}.
-Linked Open Data (LOD, Berners Lee, 2006; Bizer et al., 2009) is part of the methods and tools collectively known as the Semantic Web (Hitzler et al., 2010), which aim to bring machine-readable meaning to the Web through common data formats, exchange protocols, and computational reasoning.
-The LOD methodology has become a widely adopted data sharing format and at last count (Hogan et al., 2011), roughly thirty billion semantic statements were available on the emerging "Web of Data".
-In 2012 the AGU's historical abstracts were converted to LOD (Narock, Rozell, and Robinson, 2012; Rozell, Narock, and Robinson, 2012) with new meeting data being added each year.
+Data were retrieved by programmatically querying the AGU Abstract Browser's Linked Open Data interface (http: //abstractsearch.agu.org/about/lod, 6 September 2018; http: //abstractsearch.agu.org:8890/sparql, 6 September 2018).
+Linked Open Data (LOD, Berners-Lee, 2006; Bizer et al., 2009) are part of the methods and tools collectively known as the Semantic Web (Hitzler et al., 2010), which aim to bring machine-readable meaning to the Web through common data formats, exchange protocols, and computational reasoning.
+The LOD methodology has become a widely adopted data sharing format and, at last count (Hogan et al., 2011), roughly

+30 billion semantic statements were available on the emerging "Web of Data".
+In 2012 the AGU's historical abstracts were converted to LOD (Narock et al., 2012; Rozell et al., 2012), with new meeting data being added each year.

-2.2 Limitations and Assumptions
+2.2 Limitations and assumptions

 The Abstract Browser contains Fall Meeting data such as sessions held, presentations given in each session (including title, authors, affiliations, and an abstract), and the AGU section in which the session was held.
-However,

-- 70 the author data contains only email address, last name, and initials.
-Moreover, the same author sometimes has only a first initial while other times having a first and middle initial.
+However, the author data contain only email address, last name, and initials.
+Moreover, the same author sometimes has only a first initial, while other times having first and middle initials.
 The first author of this study is a prime example.
 He appears in the abstract database as both: T. W. Narock and T. Narock.
 This raises significant challenges for autonomously disambiguating people.
 Further complicating this issue is the case where authors change institutions.
-For example, T. Narock appears with his graduate school email address and later with the email address of his - 75 affiliation post-graduation.
-Each author does have an organizational affiliation provided; however, this data is also messy and difficult to use for disambiguation.
+For example, T. Narock appears with his graduate school email address and later with the email address of his affiliation post-graduation.
+Each author does have an organizational affiliation provided; however, these data are also messy and difficult to use for disambiguation.
 There is no standard naming convention and the same institution often appears with multiple names.
 For example, the NASA Goddard Space Flight Center is listed as NASA/Goddard, NASA/GSFC, and NASA/Goddard Space Flight Center.
-Ideally, authors would be listed with their ORCID (Haak et al., 2012); however, at present, such data is not available via any public AGU interface that we are aware of. - 80 Lacking the means to perform a large-scale crowdsourced disambiguation project, we sought other means to disambiguate authors.
+Ideally, authors would be listed with their ORCID (Haak et al., 2012); however, at present, such data are not available via any public AGU interface that we are aware of.
+Lacking the means to perform a large-scale crowdsourced disambiguation project, we sought other means to disambiguate authors.